-11.1-1 Medical Staff Meetings
+11.1.1 Medical Staff Meetings

-There shall be at least three meetings of the Medical Staff during each Medical Staff year.
+The Medical Staff shall meet regularly during each Medical Staff year as necessary, but at least annually.
 The date, place and time of the meeting(s) shall be determined by the Chief of Staff.
 The Chief of Staff shall present a report on significant actions taken by the Medical Executive Committee during the time since the last Medical Staff meeting and on other matters believed to be of interest and value to the membership.
 No business shall be transacted at any Medical Staff meeting except that stated in the agenda.

-11.1-2 Special Meetings
+11.1.2 Special Meetings

-Special meetings of the Medical Staff may be called at any time by the Chief of Staff, Medical Executive Committee, or Governing Board, or upon the written request of 10 percent of the voting members.
+Special meetings of the Medical Staff may be called at any time by the Chief of Staff, Medical Executive Committee, or Oversight Committee, or upon the written request of 10 percent of the voting members.
 The meeting must be called within 30 days after receipt of such request.
 No business shall be transacted at any special meeting except that stated in the notice calling the meeting.

-11.1-3 Combined or Joint Medical Staff Meetings
+11.1.3 Combined or Joint Medical Staff Meetings

-The Medical Staff may participate in combined or joint Medical Staff meetings with staff members from other hospitals, health care entities, or the County Medical Society; however, precautions shall be taken to assure that confidential Medical Staff information is not inappropriately disclosed, and to assure that this Medical Staff (through its authorized representative(s)) maintains access to, and approval authority of, all minutes prepared in conjunction with any such meetings.
+The Medical Staff may participate in combined or joint Medical Staff meetings with staff members from other hospitals, health care entities, or the County Medical Society; however, precautions shall be taken to ensure that confidential Medical Staff information is not inappropriately disclosed, and to ensure that this Medical Staff (through its authorized representative(s)) maintains access to, and approval authority of, all minutes prepared in conjunction with any such meetings.